Frederick Lugard, 1st Baron Lugard: League of Nations and abolitionist activism

 Between 1922 and 1936, Lugard was the British representative on the League of Nations' Permanent Mandates Commission.
 Lugard saw imperial administration in moral terms and advocated for humane principles of colonial rule.
 He saw the role of the Permanent Mandates Commission as involving standard-setting and oversight, whereas actual administration should be left to national powers.

 Lugard supported General George Spafford Richardson's repressive rule of Western Samoa.
-Lugard criticised European settlers and Samoans who engaged in "interracial mobilization".
+Lugard criticised European settlers and Samoans who worked together in "interracial mobilization."
 Lugard played a key role in drafting a Commission report that exonerated Richardson's governance of Western Samoa and placed the blame of the Western Samoa unrest on the anti-colonial activist Olaf Frederick Nelson.

 During this period, he served first on the Temporary Slavery Commission and was involved in organising the 1926 Slavery Convention.
 He had submitted a proposal for the convention to the British government.
 Despite being initially alarmed by it, the British government backed the proposal (after subjecting it to considerable redrafting), and it was eventually enacted.

 He served as one of the seven members of the Committee of Experts on Slavery (CES) of the League of Nations in 1932-1933.

 Lugard served on the International Labour Organization's Committee of Experts on Native Labour from 1925 to 1941.

 Beliefs

-Lugard pushed for native rule in the British colonies of Africa.
-He reasoned that black Africans were very different from the Europeans although he speculated on the admixture of Aryan or Hamitic blood arising from the advent of Islam among the Hausa and Fulani.
+Lugard pushed for indirect rule in the British colonies of Africa.
+He reasoned that Black Africans were very different from the Europeans although he speculated on the admixture of Aryan or Hamitic blood arising from the advent of Islam among the Hausa and Fulani.
 He considered that natives should act as a sort of middle manager in colonial governance.
 That would avoid revolt because, he believed, the native people of Africa would be more likely to follow someone who looked like them, spoke their languages and shared their customs.

-Olúfẹmi Táíwò argued that Lugard blocked Black Africans who had been educated in Europe from playing an active role in the development of Colonial Nigeria and distrusted white "intellectuals" as much as black ones since Lugard believed that the principles they were taught in the universities were often wrong.
+Olúfẹmi Táíwò argued that Lugard blocked Black Africans who had been educated in Europe from playing an active role in the development of Colonial Nigeria, and distrusted white "intellectuals" as much as black ones since Lugard believed that the principles they were taught in the universities were often wrong.
 He preferred to advance prominent Hausa and Fulani leaders from traditional structures.

-Lugard was an advocate for European paternalist governance over black Africans.
+Lugard was an advocate for European paternalist governance over Black Africans.
 He described them as holding "the position of a late-born child in the family of nations, and must as yet be schooled in the discipline of the nursery".